UoW-CPC/muscle-orchestrator/README.md

  __Important:__ Python 3 is required.

  ```
+ # move to the app directory
+ cd app
- python3 -f /PATH_TO_THE_DATASET
+ python3 split_input.py -f /PATH_TO_THE_DATASET
- # Sample command: python3 -f /data/full_dataset.fas
+ # Sample command: python3 split_input.py -f ../data/full_dataset.fas
+ # move again to the parent directory
+ cd ..
  ```
  This sample command performs several steps:
- 1. Reads the file full_dataset.fas from the folder 'data'.
+ 1. Reads the file 'full_dataset.fas' from the folder 'data'.
  2. Splits the dataset in fas files of 50 sequences and save the files in folder 'data/input'.
- 3. Adds a prefix to the input files, e.g. in-1-full_dataset.fas, in2-2-full_dataset.fas
+ 3. Adds a prefix to the input files, e.g. 'in-1-full_dataset.fas', 'in2-2-full_dataset.fas'.
  4. Creates a log file into the folder 'logs'.
 Log filename: muscle-orchestrator.log.

  Example: In case the full_dataset.fas file contains 120 sequences, this result to three files in the input folder: